 - Blood tests

-- Neurologic and visual examinations to evaluate for nerve damage and vision loss
+- Neurologic and visual exams to check for nerve damage and vision loss

 How are prion diseases treated?

-Prion diseases can't be cured, but certain medications may help slow their progress.
+Prion diseases can't be cured, but certain medicines may help slow their progress.
 Medical management focuses on keeping people with these diseases as safe and comfortable as possible, despite progressive and debilitating symptoms.

 Can prion diseases be prevented?